recommenders-team/recommenders/scenarios/gaming/README.md

 ### Personalized game recommendation

 A common scenario is to recommend games to a user based on their past interactions with other games.
 In this scenario, the user is represented by a user profile, and the game is represented by a game profile.
 The user profile contains information about the user's past interactions with the game, and the game profile contains information about the game's popularity and other attributes.
-This scenario is typically shown on the game store homepage (for example, the store of XBox), or it can be send to a user via a personalized newsletter.
+This scenario is typically shown on the game store homepage (for example, the store of XBox), or it can be sent to a user via a personalized newsletter.
 A large number of algorithms in this repository such as [SAR](../../examples/00_quick_start/sar_movielens.ipynb), [BPR](../../examples/02_model_collaborative_filtering/cornac_bpr_deep_dive.ipynb), and [NCF](../../examples/00_quick_start/ncf_movielens.ipynb) can be used for personalized game recommendation.

 ### Personalized item recommendation